-The experimental results are given in Tables 5, 6, and 7, respectively, for each of the varied parameters including slack ratio, processor voltage levels, and common hardware functions.
+The experimental results are given in Tables 4 and 5, respectively, for each of the varied parameters including slack ratio and common hardware functions.
 We can make the following observations from the experiments.
 When compared to the bare scheduling approach (method M_1), our method shows improvements in all the 4 metrics, namely total execution time (TT) in μs , total execution energy (TE) in mJ, total configuration energy (CE) in mJ, and percentage of tasks with deadlines satisfied (RN).
-When compared to method M_2 , which integrates configuration prefetch and reuse, but not DVS, our method also shows as much as 17% decrease in TE and 40%decrease in CE, at the expense of at most 10.6% increase in TT and 4.4% increase in RN.
-With an increase either in slack ratio, or in the number of processor voltage levels, or in the number of common hardware functions, our method generates schedules with significant decrease in both total execution and configuration energies, which shows the scalability of our method.
+When compared to method M_2 , which integrates configuration prefetch and reuse, but not DVS, our method also shows as much as 17% decrease in TE and 40% decrease in CE, at the expense of at most 10.6% increase in TT and 4.4% increase in RN.
+With an increase either in slack ratio or in the number of common hardware functions, our method generates schedules with significant decrease in both total execution and configuration energies, which shows the scalability of our method.
 At the same time, the reduction in the percentage of tasks with deadlines satisfied is maintained within a limit of 1.8%.